 (c) must be clearly expressed.

+(1A) A credit contract, mortgage or guarantee or a notice given by a credit provider under this Code, if transmitted by electronic communication —

+(a) must be easily legible; and

+(b) must conform with the provisions of the regulations, if any, as to content, legibility and accompanying information; and

+(c) must be clearly expressed.

-(2) If the Court is satisfied, on application by the Government Consumer Agency, that a provision of a credit contract, a guarantee or a notice given by a credit provider under this Code does not comply with the requirements of this section, it may prohibit the credit provider from using a provision in the same or similar terms in future credit contracts, guarantees or notices.
+(2) If the Court is satisfied, on application by the Government Consumer Agency, that a provision of a credit contract, mortgage or guarantee or a notice given by a credit provider under this Code does not comply with the requirements of this section, it may prohibit the credit provider from using a provision in the same or similar terms in future credit contracts, mortgages or guarantees or notices.

 (3) A credit provider that contravenes a prohibition imposed under subsection (2) is guilty of an offence.